kumawatvinit/Scholarship-Management-System/README.md

 # Scholarship-Management-System
-A website for PG and PhD students for tracking attendance, scholarship data, and guide approval.
+A website for PG and PhD students for tracking attendance, scholarship data, and guide approval. <br>
 This group project was part of the DBMS course.
-#Tech Stack
+# Tech-Stack
 HTML, CSS, Js, React, Flask, SQL